These healthy sticky toffee puddings are perfect for serving up at dinner parties or family suppers when you're secretly watching you wasitline.

 Top tip for making these healthy sticky toffee puddings

 Serve with low-fat custard or ice cream to make this pudding even more indulgent.
-We recommend out low-fat custard recipe (opens in new tab).
+We recommend out low-fat custard recipe.

 You might also like...

-Jessica currently works as a Senior Food Writer at Future.
-She writes food and drink-related news stories and features, curates product pages, tests, and reviews equipment, and also develops recipes that she styles on food shoots.
-An enthusiastic, self-taught cook Jess adores eating out and sharing great food and drink with friends and family.
+Jessica is a freelance food writer, stylist and recipe tester.
+She previously worked as Senior Food Writer at Future.
+While at Future Jessica wrote food and drink-related news stories and features, curated product pages, reviewed equipment, and developed recipes that she then styled on food shoots.
+She is an enthusiastic, self-taught cook who adores eating out and sharing great food and drink with friends and family.
 She has completed the Level 1 Associate course at the Academy of Cheese and is continually building on her knowledge of beers, wines, and spirits.

 -